 Monstera Pinnatipartita can grow about anywhere in your home!
 It tolerates low light, but you may notice leggy growth and darker leaves as a result.

 To see your monstera growing best and fast, place it in a bright but indirect spot.
+If you want to to spread, use totems to make it trail.

 Water your Monstera Pinnatipartita when its soil becomes dry to a half finger.
 It's important to have well-draining soil and don't use universal soil because it tends to become soggy after watering it a few times and it produces root rot.